Updated: Nov 9, 2021

 We've talked about budgeting on our blog, and we've talked about anxiety and money.
 Today we're combining these two topics to offer some tips on how to manage budgeting when it feels really hard.

-Last week in our post about Tips To Help You Meet Your Financial Goals, we discussed how a budget is a great way to do that.
+Last week in our post about Tips To Help You Meet Your Financial Goals, we discussed how a budget is a great way to do just that.
 Budgeting is a common practice lots of people implement in their financial lives to save money and work toward their goals.
-With a budget you can keep track of your spending habits, savings, debt payments, and gain control over where your money is going.
-A budget is a helpful tool to spend your money intentionally so that you can make sure you're leaving room for your financial goals.
+Though there are lots of different variations of budgeting, essentially a budget is a helpful tool to spend your money intentionally so that you can make sure you're leaving room for your financial goals.

 What's important to remember is that budgeting is a process that will take time.
 That's why today we want to offer some helpful tips and suggestions on how to manage your budget.
 These are things you can incorporate into your current budgeting and personal finance management, or if you're just starting out, that should ease some of the stress.